 About us

-New Narwhals will typically have played representative golf at a high level and be able to compete confidently in this format.
 Just as important as playing standard is conduct.
 Members are expected to add value to the Society through their participation, their behaviour, and their approach to the game.

 This page brings together documents, photographs and stories from across the Narwhals’ history.